Malaysia Super League: Privatisation of the league's football clubs

-Organisation

 Logo evolution

 Since the inception of the league in 2004, numerous logos have been introduced for the league to reflect the sponsorships and naming rights.
 In its inaugural season, the Dunhill logo was incorporated as a title sponsor and it was the only season sponsored by the tobacco company before tobacco advertising was banned in the country.

 From 2005 to 2010, the Malaysia Super League incorporated the TM brand as part of its logo as the title sponsor.

 After the end of TM sponsorship's which lasted for seven consecutive years, FAM launched a new logo for the 2011 season where the league was partnered with Astro Media as a strategic partner for the Malaysia Super League's marketing.
 The Astro brand was only incorporated as part of the Malaysia Super League logo from 2012 until 2014.

 In the 2015 season, no title sponsor was incorporated when the league was sponsored by MP & Silva.
 For the 2016 season a new logo was introduced as part of the takeover of the league by the FMLLP.
 In 2018 and 2019, the Malaysia Super League logo included the Unifi brand logo as part of the league's sponsorship deal.

-In the 2023 season, Malaysian Football League (MFL) unveiled a new logo.

-Logo and trophy

 The 2018 Malaysia Super League logo was formed as a part of a rebranding due to title sponsorship reasons with TM under the Unifi brand.
 TM's Unifi brand was the new title sponsor for the Malaysia Super League and the Malaysia Cup following an eight-year partnership deal worth RM480mil until 2025.
 But, TM pulled out as a sponsor at the end 2019 in order to save costs.